The Data Platform Behind 32,000 Advertising Accounts

 Strategic influence: Developed a Tech/UX/Business review prioritization framework that directly influenced the product roadmap

-Structured Discovery Questionnaire: I designed a comprehensive discovery questionnaire covering six theme areas: data collection monitoring priorities, automated health check workflows, template management ideal processes, historical data usage patterns, template discovery and organization, and template quantity and customization needs.
-The questionnaire went through iterative refinement -- I created both draft and final versions, testing question phrasing to ensure I captured actionable insights rather than generic feedback.
+I designed a structured discovery questionnaire covering six theme areas: data collection monitoring priorities, automated health check workflows, template management, historical data usage patterns, template discovery and organization, and template quantity and customization needs.
+The questionnaire went through iterative refinement, testing question phrasing to ensure I captured actionable insights rather than generic feedback.

-Workshops with Personas and Journey Mapping: I facilitated workshops that progressed from understanding users to understanding their workflows to designing solutions.
-I created persona cards for at least 4 user types, mapped user journeys for each role, developed user stories, and designed user flows.
-The workshop artifacts show a structured progression: discovery and goals first, then J+ stories (user scenarios), then journey mapping, then flow design.
+I facilitated workshops that progressed from understanding users to understanding their workflows to designing solutions.
+I created persona cards for 4 user types, mapped user journeys for each role, developed user stories, and designed user flows.
 Each step informed the next.

-Role-Specific Usability Testing: I created dedicated test scripts for each user role with defined objectives, step-by-step instructions, and expected outcomes across 5 distinct test scenarios.
-For CSMs, I tested client validation workflows -- verifying credentials across CM360, DV360, Google Ads, and SA360, linking and unlinking accounts, managing account transfers, and identifying error states.
-For Data Engineers, I tested template management and monitoring workflows.
-For Paid Media Specialists, I tested navigation and data access patterns.
+I created dedicated test scripts for each user role with defined objectives, step-by-step instructions, and expected outcomes across 5 test scenarios.
+For CSMs: client validation workflows, verifying credentials across CM360, DV360, Google Ads, and SA360, linking and unlinking accounts, managing account transfers, identifying error states.
+For Data Engineers: template management and monitoring.
+For Paid Media Specialists: navigation and data access.

-I conducted 20-minute remote usability testing and in-person interviews with 5 users across all three roles (2 CSMs, 2 Data Engineers, 1 Paid Media Specialist) and produced a structured findings report organized by category (UI/UX, Template Management, Data Management, System Features, Security) with quantified metrics, user quotes, and prioritized recommendations.
+I conducted 20-minute remote usability testing and in-person interviews with 5 users across all three roles (2 CSMs, 2 Data Engineers, 1 Paid Media Specialist).
+Findings were organized by category (UI/UX, Template Management, Data Management, System Features, Security) with quantified metrics, user quotes, and prioritized recommendations.

 Design Process